gumbo-millennium/website/CONTRIBUTING.md

 1. Describe your changes, and if any tests are affected.
 If there's a relevant issue, mention that too.
-2. When changing dependencies, also add their lockfiles (composer.lock for Composer, yarn.lock for Node)
+2. When changing dependencies, also add their lockfiles (`composer.lock` for Composer, `package-lock.json` for Node)
 3. Don't commit IDE-specific files (like the `.idea` folder), they often contain absolute paths, which won't work across systems.